28 of the Most Effective Ways to Increase Productivity in a Dental Office

 Paying your employees to work overtime might seem like a good thing.
 It allows them to earn a bit of extra money and ensures that necessary tasks are completed.
 However, overtime can be the enemy of productivity.

 If your office employees are regularly working overtime, there is a risk that they will become exhausted and frustrated with their jobs.
 Employee burnout is a risk in any profession.
-When you push team members beyond their limits, they're likely to be tired, frustrated, and more likely to make mistakes.
+When you push team members beyond their limits, they're likely to become tired, frustrated, and more prone to making mistakes.

 The good news is that improving your team's productivity should make it less likely that you need to schedule overtime.
 If you find that you have work that requires extra hours, you should consider outsourcing it.
 Hiring a virtual assistant or part-time help may be a better choice than asking too much of your employees, which can lead to burnout.